-Have you ever been on a drive then have a flat?
+Have you ever been on a drive and then had a flat?

 Writing picture books seems like that afternoon drive on the Natchez Trace.
-Car windows down, trees limbs hanging over the payment, casting shadows with intermittent sunlight.
-You and your best friend chatting and laughing away.
+Car windows down, tree limbs hanging over the payment, casting shadows with intermittent sunlight, driving down the road, chatting and laughing with your best friend without any worries.

-Sometimes your best dreams get flattened.
-Goals you have struggled with go a rye.
-You get another rejection letter in the mail.
+Sometimes, your best dreams get flattened, goals you have struggled with go awry, and you get another rejection letter.

 What do you do?

-Well, you fix the flat, sometimes with a bit of help from a critique group, talk to a friend, listen to the positives more intently.
+You fix the flat, sometimes with help from a critique group, talking to a friend, and listening to the positives more intently.
 Discover what is good about your dreams and hold on for the ride.
-It is hard work to attain your dreams.
+Achieving your dreams is hard work.
 Drive and perseverance go hand in hand.

 I sit on four flat tyres